What are the differences between "open-" and "closed-" heart operations?

 Benefits of Closed-Heart Surgery

-Most closed-heart operations are actually dealing with the major blood vessels coming directly from the heart such as the aorta or pulmonary arteries.
+Most closed-heart operations deal with the major blood vessels coming directly from the heart, such as the aorta or pulmonary arteries.

-Often closed-heart procedures are done using a thoracotomy incision (from the side, between the ribs), though some are best done from the front (sternotomy incision).
+Often, closed-heart procedures are done using a thoracotomy incision (from the side, between the ribs).
+Some are best done from the front (sternotomy incision).
 With a thoracotomy incision, the entry into the chest is in between the ribs.
 Because there are nerves running along these ribs and more muscle is divided, such an incision can lead to irritation of the nerves and cause pain.
 For that reason, a thoracotomy incision is more painful than a sternotomy incision.
 However, most infants leave the hospital on just ibuprofen and Tylenol after a thoracotomy.

 Examples of closed-heart operations include repair of an aortic coarctation, division of a vascular ring, ligation or division of a patent ductus arteriosus, and repair of some pulmonary artery problems.